-Arina is a sophomore at East High School, Club member at the E.T.
+Arina is a senior at East High School, Club member at the E.T.
 Meredith Jr. Club and the 2021 Boys & Girls Clubs of Central Iowa Youth of the Year.
 When she came to BGCCI, she was introverted, shy and rarely talked to people.

 After joining Club in 7th grade, Arina began making new friends when she participated in team activities she enjoyed, like League of Legends, basketball, video games and STEM programming.
 These experiences helped Arina find friends with common interests and allowed her to feel comfortable coming out of her shell.